sudeeprp/default-living/distress-conversation.md

-When we go against those instructions, [16-11](https://rapalearning.com/life-and-liberty/Chapter%2016.html#11) says that we would take refuge in worry, considering the enjoyment of desires as the ultimate goal.
+When we go against those instructions, [16-11](https://rapalearning.com/life-and-liberty/Chapter%2016.html#11) says that we would take refuge in worry, considering the enjoyment of desires as our limiting goal.
 In Shloka [17-18](https://rapalearning.com/life-and-liberty/Chapter%2017.html#18),
-He says that we would tend to start showing-off, and connects this with fear.
+He says that we would tend to start showing-off.
+He connects this with fear.

 For example, we may practice rigorous discipline in our work, worship, or investments.
-It is accompanied by a misconception that we're doing all of it for our purpose - to prove that we are the best.
+It is accompanied by a misconception that we're doing all of it for our own purpose - to prove that we are the best.
 Any gain from such discipline comes with the 'fear' of losing it.

 _To link this thread from 'worry', we need a model that links it to fear,